What life insurance does?

 How much time does it take to get life insurance?

-It’s easy to put off getting life insurance because you’re concerned about the process, but don’t let the time discourage you from getting some.
-From start to finish, you’re looking at a total time commitment of 1 to 3 hours spread across two to ten weeks.
+From start to finish, you’re typically looking at a total time commitment of 1 to 3 hours spread across two to ten weeks.
 In other words, 1 to 3 hours to select a policy that may very well cover you for 20 or 30 years.

 That time includes everything from an initial discussion to think about what you’d like to apply for to the application, the underwriting, and the final decision of how much insurance you’d like at the end.